 Step 1: Choose Your Gardening Space

 Step one is to determine where you will establish your garden.
-There is no need to panic even if you don’t have a big outdoor space.
-Gardening is adaptable!
-Here are some suggestions:
+There is no need to panic, even if you don’t have a big outdoor space.
+There are a few suggestions that you might find interesting:

 Step 2: Gather Basic Tools

 You don’t need to have a shed full of equipment as a beginner gardener.
-A few essential items will do the trick.
+A few things will do fine.

-• Pruning Shears: To trim your plants in order to keep them healthy.
+- Pruning Shears: Trim your plants to keep ‘me healthy

 You can get all of this at your hardware store or online for a minimal amount of cash.
 As a beginner, avoid overspending—keep it simple—then as your garden grows, you can add equipment.

-• Herbs: Basil, mint, and parsley are very forgiving and grow fast.
-Each can be grown easily in a small area or even indoors.
+- Herbs: Basil, mint, and parsley are very tolerant and rapid growers.
+Each one can be cultivated without difficulty in a small space or even inside your house.
 Herbs are an excellent basis for a beginner’s garden.

-• Flowers: Marigolds, zinnias, and sunflowers can add colour to your life and also attract pollinators and other beneficial insects, like bees.
+- Flowers: Marigolds, zinnias, and sunflowers not only add nice colours to your life but also attract friendly insects that pollinate, like bees.

 Step 4: Understand Soil and Watering